 In Texas v.
 Brown, the Supreme Court addressed the issue of law enforcement using a flashlight to aid in searches and seizures.
 The case involved Officer Maples shining a flashlight into the respondent Brown's car during a license check, leading to the discovery of a suspicious balloon.
 The Court held that the use of a flashlight to illuminate the interior of a car during a lawful stop does not constitute a search under the Fourth Amendment.
-The Court stated, "The use of artificial means to illuminate a darkened area simply does not constitute a search, and thus triggers no Fourth Amendment protection."
+The Court stated.
+"The use of artificial means to illuminate a darkened area simply does not constitute a search, and thus triggers no Fourth Amendment protection."1

-These cases represent persuasive authority from other courts outside of Minnesota.
-Though not binding, they have been selected for inclusion here because if officers in Minnesota find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+Non-binding Case Examples These cases represent persuasive authority from other courts outside of Tennessee and the 6th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Tennessee find themselves in a similar situation, the outcome will likely be the same, at least in federal court.

-Using Flashlight To See Inside Car Fell Under Plain View:
+Using a Flashlight To See Inside a Car Fell Under Plain View:

-"Our court has held that there is no reasonable expectation of privacy in those areas of a vehicle viewable through the windows by a police officer located outside the vehicle.
-Thus, the seizure of suspected illegal weapons seen by illuminating the back seat of a vehicle was valid under the plain view exception to the search warrant requirement."
+Our court has held that there is no reasonable expectation of privacy in those areas of a vehicle viewable through the windows by a police officer located outside the vehicle.
+Thus, the seizure of suspected illegal weapons seen by illuminating the back seat of a vehicle was valid under the plain view exception to the search warrant requirement.2